tapadipti/surfrecipes/README.md

 ```sh
 export SPOONACULAR_API_KEY=<Provide your SPOONACULAR API KEY here>
 ```
-If you have not created an account in Spoonacular, visit https://spoonacular.com/food-api to create an account and get your API key.
+If you have not created an account in Spoonacular, visit <a href="https://spoonacular.com/food-api">Spoonacular</a> to create an account and get your API key.

 Create a tracker